FlorianTh2/AncubePlattform/README.md

 # AncubePlattform
-Webapp build with asp.net core 2 and angular 6.
+Personal introduction and first insights into the topic web-development.
+A Webapp was built asp.net core 2 and for the frontend a Single-Page-Application was build using angular 6.
+The underlying topic was simply a kind of a booklist.

 ## Learned
 - insights into asp.net core 2